-According to the Institute of Medicine and the National Institutes of Health, the Recommended Dietary Allowance (RDA) of vitamin D is 15mcg (600 IU) per day for men and women ages 19-70.
-Men and women over age 70 should have 20mcg (800 IU) per day.
-However, the Endocrine Society states that supplementation with 37.5-50mcg (1,500–2,000 IU) per day may actually be more appropriate to maintain adequate blood levels of vitamin D (1).
+According to the Institute of Medicine and the National Institutes of Health, the Recommended Dietary Allowance (RDA) of vitamin D is 15 mcg (600 IU) per day for men and women ages 1–70.
+Men and women over age 70 should have 20 mcg (800 IU) per day.
+However, the Endocrine Society states that supplementation with 37.5–50 mcg (1,500–2,000 IU) per day may actually be more appropriate to maintain adequate blood levels of vitamin D (2).
 The RDA represents the daily amount of the vitamin that is considered sufficient to maintain bone health in healthy people.
-On the other end of the spectrum, the Tolerable Upper Intake Level (UL) for vitamin D is 100mcg (4,000 IU) per day for both men and women over the age of 18 (2).
+On the other end of the spectrum, the Tolerable Upper Intake Level (UL) for vitamin D is 100 mcg (4,000 IU) per day for both men and women over the age of 8 (3).

 How does Roman offer vitamin D?

-Roman obtains vitamin D3 from non-GMO sources in China and India.
+Roman obtains vitamin D from non-GMO sources in China and India.
 It is available as vitamin D3 and is derived from lanolin from sheep wool.

-Vitamin D3 is one of five ingredients in Roman’s daily Testosterone Support supplement.
+Vitamin D3 is one of five main ingredients in Roman’s Testosterone Support supplement.
 The supplement consists of four tablets that should be taken with water.
-Each individual tablet contains 12.5mcg (500 IU) of vitamin D3, for a total daily dose of 50mcg (2,000 IU).
+Each individual tablet contains 12.5 mcg (500 IU) of vitamin D3, for a total daily dose of 50 mcg (2,000 IU).
 This level fulfills both the RDA and the Endocrine Society’s recommendations for daily vitamin D intake while staying below the UL.

-Other ingredients in the tablet include ashwagandha root extract, maca root powder, magnesium citrate, zinc sulfate, microcrystalline cellulose, dicalcium phosphate, stearic acid, croscarmellose sodium, magnesium stearate, silicon dioxide, and pharmaceutical glaze (shellac, Povidone).
+Other ingredients in the tablets include maca root powder, magnesium citrate, ashwagandha root extract, zinc sulfate, microcrystalline cellulose, dicalcium phosphate, stearic acid, croscarmellose sodium, magnesium stearate, silicon dioxide, and pharmaceutical glaze (shellac, povidone).

-Does vitamin D interact with any other drugs?
+Does vitamin D interact with any other drugs or medical conditions?

 Vitamin D supplements can interact with certain medications.
-If you are taking any of the following medications, it is important you talk to your doctor about your vitamin D intake (please note that this list may not be exhaustive and other medications may also interact with vitamin D) (3):
+If you are taking any of the following medications, it is important you talk to your healthcare provider about your vitamin D intake (please note that this list may not be exhaustive and other medications may also interact with vitamin D) (3):

 - Corticosteroids: These medications can impair how the body processes both calcium and vitamin D, contributing to osteoporosis.
 An example of a corticosteroid is prednisone.